udem-dlteam/pnut/artifact.md

 ## Docker image

-The docker image is based on Ubuntu 24.04 (x86-64) and contains the pnut source files along with alll the necessary tools to compile and run pnut-sh and pnut-exe.
+The docker image is based on Ubuntu 24.04 (x86-64) and contains the pnut source files with all the necessary tools to compile and run pnut-sh and pnut-exe.
 It also comes with the following shells preinstalled: `bash`, `dash`, `ksh`, `mksh`, `yash`, `zsh`.

 To show compatibility with older bash versions, the image contains a Debian woody environment from July 2002 with `bash` version 2.05a.
-The environment contains its own pnut repository meaning the instructions below also apply to the woody environment.
+The environment contains its own pnut repository meaning the instructions below apply to the woody environment.
 It can be entered by running `./woody.sh` or individual commands can be run in the woody environment by passing them as arguments to `./woody.sh` such as `./woody.sh "bash --version"`.